 How ExpressVPN Works in China

-Speeds Fastest VPN we’ve tested; ideal for gaming and torrenting without delays
+Speeds Fastest VPN we’ve tested; ideal for lag-free HD streaming

 Works With Facebook, Netflix, WhatsApp, Gmail, Google, Instagram, YouTube, Twitter, BBC, and more

 The main reason ExpressVPN works in China is due to its advanced obfuscation.
-This masks VPN use by scrambling your metadata and disguising your VPN traffic as normal traffic, letting you bypass tough VPN blocks.
+This masks VPN use by scrambling your metadata and disguising your encrypted data as normal traffic, letting you use it on restrictive networks.
 The obfuscation kicks in automatically when the app detects deep packet inspection (DPI) or other restrictions, so you don’t have to enable it manually.

-To uphold its privacy promises to users, ExpressVPN doesn’t host any of its servers in Mainland China.
+To uphold its privacy promises to users, ExpressVPN doesn’t host any of its servers in mainland China.
 The government requires all online movements to be tracked and stored, so not having servers there means ExpressVPN doesn’t have to comply with this.
+Plus, it has a strict no-logs policy, which was verified by two separate independent audits in 2019 and 2022.

-While ExpressVPN isn’t the cheapest (plans start at $6.67/month), it’s one of the very few VPNs that still work reliably in China.
+While ExpressVPN isn’t the cheapest (plans start at $4.99/month), it’s the most dependable option for China.
 You can pay via credit cards, Bitcoin, PayPal, Union Pay, and more.
-It’s backed by a 30-day money-back guarantee, so you can try ExpressVPN risk-free.
+It’s backed by a 30-day money-back guarantee, so you can try ExpressVPN out.
 If it doesn’t meet your expectations, you can get a full refund.

 Useful Features